scozdev/json-formatter-extension/README.md

   - Copy formatted JSON
   - Expand all levels at once
   - Collapse all levels at once
+  - View in fullscreen mode
 - Access settings by clicking the extension icon in toolbar

 ## Settings

-- Default open level: Choose how many levels to expand by default
 - Theme: Select between light and dark themes
-- Hover Preview: Enable/disable JSON preview on hover
+- Auto-format: Enable/disable automatic JSON formatting
-- Allowed URLs: Manage where the formatter should run
+- Run on all websites: Enable/disable extension globally
+- Show control buttons: Toggle visibility of control buttons

 ## License